 And that’s OK.
 If there’s one thing I want people to know during May Mental Health Month, it’s that mental health, like physical health, is part of our overall wellbeing.

 If you have a physical illness keeping you from living life the way you want to, you may seek intervention from a doctor.
-And if you are experiencing chronic stress, signs of depression or severe anxiety, there is zero shame in seeking help from a trained, licensed professional like a therapist or counselor.
-It is simply no different.
+If you are experiencing chronic stress, signs of depression or severe anxiety, there is zero shame in seeking help from a trained, licensed professional like a therapist or counselor.

 There are many resources out there to help Iowans address mental health, crisis situations, addiction and more.
 And for Iowa farm families, Farm Foundation and ISU Extension have recently partnered to form the Iowa Farm Family Wellness Alliance to offer pre-paid, confidential, on-going counseling services.